Home

 Biography

-Louise Pragnell began her training at Edinburgh College of Art and Edinburgh University.
-There she gained an MA in Fine Art and graduated with a distinction in painting.
-She was awarded the Andrew Grant Bequest scholarship.
-She then completed her classical training in Florence, at the Florence Academy and then at Rebecca Harp’s portrait atelier in Piazza della Republica.
+Pragnell studied MA Fine Art at Edinburgh University and Edinburgh College of Art, graduating with a Distinction in painting, and was awarded the Andrew Grant Bequest scholarship.
+She then completed her classical training in Italy, at the Florence Academy and then at Rebecca Harp’s portrait atelier, Piazza della Republica.

-Louise has undertaken a number of military commissions, including her portrait of His Royal Highness the Duke of Kent, which hangs in the Main Hall of the Cavalry and Guards Club.
-She has also painted the Chief of Defence Staff, General Sir Nicholas Houghton, and the former Chief of General Staff, General Sir Peter Wall.
+Louise has undertaken a number of military commissions, including her portrait of His Royal Highness the Duke of Kent, which hangs in the Cavalry and Guards Club.
+She has also painted the Chief of Defence Staff, General Sir Nicholas Houghton, and the former Chief of General Staff, General Sir Peter Wall and General Sir Jim Hockenhull Commander of Strategic Command.